I am pleased to announce that there were two (returning) winners for the December Palindrome contest.

 Statement: “Trying to get a palindrome that was at least partially meaningful was fun and challenging.
 Plus I get an awesome book for my efforts.
 What more could a guy ask for!
 I also want to thank Mayo for being excellent about email correspondence, and answering my (sometimes silly) questions tirelessly.”

-CONGRATULATIONS!
+CONGRATULATIONS TO BOTH!
 And thanks so much for your interest!

 Mayo’s December attempts/examples included:

 Elba, I, math girl, let racecar stats = sexes = stats racecar, tell right, amiable!